Lantianzz/Scorecard-Bundle/README.md

 - feature_discretization:
   - [Fix] Add parameter `force_inf` to `scorecardbundle/utils/func_numpy.py/_assign_interval_base()` and related codes.
 This parameter controls Whether to force the largest interval's right boundary to be positive infinity.
 Default is True.
     - Bug description:
-      - In the case when the largest boundary value `b_max`passed is larger than or equal to the maximum feature value, the largest interval output will be (xxx, b_max].
+      - In the case when the largest boundary value `b_max`passed is larger than or equal to the maximum feature value, the largest interval output is originally (xxx, b_max].
 In tasks like fitting ChiMerge where the output intervals are supposed to cover the entire value space (-inf ~ inf), this parameter `force_inf` should be set to True so that the largest interval will be overwritten from (xxx, b_max] to (xxx, inf].
 In other words, the previous largest boundary value is abandoned.
       - In the old version of codes the adjustment stated above was applied in all tasks.
 However,  when merely applying the given boundaries, the output intervals should be exactly where the values belong according to the given boundaries and does not have to cover the entire value space.
-In this case forcing the largest interval to have inf may generate intervals that did not exist.
+In this case forcing the largest interval to have inf may generate intervals that should not exist.
 For example, the passed boundary values are 0, 10, 20, 30, while the largest feature value is only 20.
-The old version would change the largest interval from (10, 20] to (10, inf]
+The old version would change the largest interval from (10, 20] to (10, inf], which should not exist given the boundaries.
-    - Solution in V1.2.1: Set `force_inf=True` in tasks like fitting ChiMerge where we want the output intervals to cover the entire value space; Set `force_inf=False` when in tasks like ChiMerge transform and Scorecard predict where we only need to transform feature values into intervals based on the given boundaries.
+    - Solution in V1.2.1: Set `force_inf=True` in tasks like fitting ChiMerge where we want the output intervals to cover the entire value space so that the largest interval will be fixed to cover infinity.
+Set `force_inf=False` in tasks like ChiMerge transform and Scorecard predict where we only need to transform feature values into intervals based on the given boundaries.
   - [Fix] When generating intervals with `_assign_interval_base` in ChiMerge `fit()`,  the largest interval will be overwritten from (xxx, b_max] to (xxx, inf] to cover the entire value range.
 However, previously the codes only perform this adjustment when the largest boundary value is equal to the maximum value of the data, while in practive the largest boundary may be larger due to rounding (e.g. the max value is 3.14159 and the threshold happend to choose this value and rounded up to 3.1316 due to the `decimal` parameter of ChiMerge).
 From V1.2.1, the condition has been changed to `>=`
 - model_training.LogisticRegressionScoreCard:
   - [Fix] Set `force_inf=False` in function `assign_interval_str` when calling Scorecard predict().
 This is to avoid getting KeyError because the maximum interval adjustment mentioned above generates an interval that does not exist in the Scorecard rules.